0xCUB3/wBlock/Adblock_Comparison.md

 <sup>18</sup> **License**:
 Describes the legal terms governing code and usage:
 - GPL-3.0: Open-source license allowing code modification and redistribution as long as further releases are also open source.
-- Proprietary: Closed source, user cannot freely view, modify, or redistribute code—usually found in commercial/paid software.
+- Proprietary: Closed source, so users cannot view or modify the code at all.

 <sup>19</sup> **Primary Language**:
 Refers to the main programming language(s) used.
-- Swift: Indicates a native Apple/macOS/iOS app/extension, designed for performance and integration.
+- Swift: Indicates a native Apple/macOS/iOS app/extension, making it fully native and optimized for Apple devices.
-- JavaScript: Indicates a web-based or cross-browser extension (more universal, sometimes less efficient on macOS).
+- JavaScript: Indicates a web-based or cross-browser extension (more universal, usually less efficient).
-- Objective-C: Classic language used for older native macOS/iOS apps.
+- Objective-C: The predecessor to Swift.
+Also technically native, but very archaic.
+In AdGuard's case, there are often memory leaks that lead to ballooning memory usage.

 ---